10 Snakes Which Are Pure Rainforest Spawn

 Source: public domain

 A 45-80cm species mainly found in watery zones within rainforests.
 Fire-bellied snakes are the masters of subtle rainforest shades.
 This species lives in Colombia, Costa Rica, Panama, western Ecuador – anywhere west of the Andes mountain range.
-Compared to their Erythrolamprus cousins like the yellow-bellied liophis, which inhabit water bodies in regular forests, this species has ventured into the crawling humid pits of rainforests, never to return.
-Consequently, their patterns have grown far funkier over the years.

-The fire-bellied snake (Erythrolamprus epinephalus) does have a venom but is relatively harmless.
+The fire-bellied snake (Erythrolamprus epinephalus) does have a venom, but is relatively harmless.
 One of their coolest skills is enlarging their neck sideways like a cobra.
 Various Erythrolamprus members (there’s 55 members in total) have this power, but it’s most consistently observed in fire-bellied snakes.
 They share no relation or geography with cobras, so they evolved the skill completely independently.

 6 Tropical flat snake